 Their sons Colin and Malcolm adding new technology and directions, extending the family vineyards and embracing new technologies.

-One generation to start the dream, one generation to grow it, one generation to save it, one to expand it, and the next generation to build for the future.
+One generation to start the dream, one generation to grow it, one generation to save it, one to expand it, and this generation to build for the future.

 John Campbell sails for Australia from St Andrews, Scotland on the “Merchant Prince” – later to become the name for the family’s most prestigious Muscat.